Video: Crisis management wargaming

 Our crisis management approach is designed to stay ahead of growing threats caused by critical events.
 It begins by identifying and preparing for strategic risks, and it spans a broad portfolio of activities—from simulation and monitoring to response and communications.

-Learn more about Deloitte Advisory’s crisis management insights that help leaders both prepare for and act when a crisis occurs.
+Learn more about Deloitte Risk and Financial Advisory’s crisis management insights that help leaders both prepare for and act when a crisis occurs.

 From the battlefield to the C-suite